Skip to main content

 The Capital Region of Denmark – Telephone: 38 64 99 01

-6. Can I be vaccinated against COVID-19 and influenza at the same time?
+Can I receive the COVID-19 and influenza vaccines at the same time?

 Yes, it is safe to be vaccinated against influenza and COVID-19 at the same time.